 WebXtend's main Menu provides access to various functions.
-As an example, we'll look at the monitoring function.
-When you choose the Monitor Status button, you're presented with a view of the SA 600 front panel, representing the unit as a whole.
-Now you can select the next level to view, for example the ICM.
-At the ICM screen, you can select a POD to view.
-At the POD screen, you can select a single port to view.
-At the port screen, you can view various port-level communication details, and progress to the next logical layer, in this case bringing you to the Native LAN Services screen.
-At the NLS Groups screen, you can add or select a group, bringing you to the NLS Group Options screen, where you might select Tunnels and subsequently Tunnels Options, reaching a greater level of detail with each window.
+For this example, we'll use the monitoring function.
+When you choose the Monitor Status button, you're presented with a view of the SA 100 front panel, representing the unit as a whole.
+From this point, you can select the next level to view, for example the ICM.
+From the ICM screen, you can select a POD to view.
+From the POD screen, you can select a single port to view.
+At the port screen, you can view various communications details at the port level, and you have the option to progress to the next logical layer, which in this case brings you to the Native LAN Services screen.
+From the NLS Groups screen, you can add groups or select groups, which brings you to the NLS Group Options screen, where you might select Tunnels and subsequently the Tunnels Options screen, reaching greater levels of detail with each window.